paulBit3/Tekit/README.md

 The App has a security algorithms implemented using JWT for authentication and authorization system for users to login and logout, and follow and un-follow others users.
 It also contains a password reset system which allows users to request a password reset link, which their receive in their email to reset their password.
 The App is deployed in AWS cloud Lightsail(A Virtual Private  server and Web Hosting).

-1 - User posts a topic
+- 1 - User posts a topic
-2 - User comments topic
+- 2 - User comments topic
-3 - User like / unlike a topic
+- 3 - User like / unlike a topic
-4 - User reply to comment
+- 4 - User reply to comment
-5 - User can cancel own replies
+- 5 - User can cancel own replies
-6 - Comment words are limited
+- 6 - Comment words are limited
 ---
-Auth features are:
+- Authentication features are:
-1 - User login
+- 1 - User login
-2 - User logout
+- 2 - User logout
-3 - User modify own profil
+- 3 - User modify own profil
-4 - User follow / unfollow friends
+- 4 - User follow / unfollow friends
+---

-Some others features are that:
+- Some others features are that:
-1 - User receive reset link in their email accounts(Which ever email account) 2 - User can reset their password through a reset link 3 - User click on the reset link to reset their password 4 - User can be notified if the link has expired or alive.
+- 1 - User receive reset link in their email accounts(Which ever email account)
+- 2 - User can reset their password through a reset link
+- 3 - User click on the reset link to reset their password
+- 4 - User can be notified if the link has expired or alive.
 -----

 - Frontend
 ----
 Templates